chaitraboggaram/flight-reservation-system/README.md

 In case of any errors (ensure the number of vulnerabilities is less than 10 - sometimes running twice helps!)
 `npm audit fix --force`

+Installing database component for react
+`npm install react-data-table-component`
-Landing page is home.jsx, add all routes in it
+Landing page is `home.jsx`, add all routes in it

 <br>